scramjetorg/transform-hub/bdd/README.md

 yarn test:bdd --tags="@ci"
 ```

-The list of scenarios marked with `@ci` tag is quite long so I will paste only start of the test and the summary of the test execution:
+The list of scenarios marked with `@ci` tag is quite long so I will paste only the start of the test and the summary of the test execution:

 ![test_ci.png](../images/test_ci.png)